Clinical scientist, medical physics

 You'll need to have:

-• a willingness to keep up to date with the latest scientific and medical research in medical physics.
+- a commitment to lifelong learning and keeping up to date with the latest scientific and medical research in medical physics.

 Work experience

-Competition for entry on to the STP is tough.
 To improve your chances, try and get some work experience within a hospital medical physics or engineering department.
-Arrange a visit to a department in your local hospital to find out more about the role.
+Arrange a visit to a department in your local hospital to find out more about the role and see if you can work shadow a clinical scientist working in medical physics.
 Direct experience with patients can also be useful.

 If you're studying a relevant degree or Masters then you may have the opportunity to complete a placement as part of your course.